 Northwestern College's traditional residential programs operate on the assumption that in-person attendance is central to the learning experience.
-Long-term absences may not be accommodated via remote or other learning for longer than two weeks.
+Long-term absences from residential courses (authorized or unauthorized) may not be accommodated via remote or other learning for longer than two weeks without prior approval from the instructor and the VPAA.
+Remote learning is normally only permitted in courses specifically designed as online or hybrid courses.